jinq0123/lua-flatbuffers/README.md

 defines { "LUAINTF_LINK_LUA_COMPILED_IN_CXX=0" }
 ```

-Copy lua lib.
-Copy liblua.a to lua532/lib/.
+### lua lib
+* For Linus, copy liblua.a to third_party/lib/.
-For Windows, copy lua.lib debug to lua532/lib/Debug,
+* For Windows, copy lua.lib debug and release to third_party/lib/Debug and Release dir.

+### flatbuffers lib
+* For Linux, build and install flatbuffers.
+Or copy lib to third_party/lib/.
-and lua.lib release to lua532/lib/Release.
+* For Windows, copy flatbuffers.lib debug and release to third_party/lib/Debug and Release dir.

 Usage Example
 --------------